Richard Pryor: Live in Concert

-Richard Pryor: Live in Concert is a 1979 American stand-up comedy film starring Richard Pryor and directed by Jeff Margolis.
+Richard Pryor: Live in Concert is a 1979 American stand-up comedy concert film starring and written by Richard Pryor, and directed by Jeff Margolis.

 Production

-The film was shot at the Terrace Theatre in Long Beach, California on December 10, 1978.
+The film was shot at the Terrace Theater in Long Beach, California on December 10, 1978.
 It was produced and distributed independently, and was the first full-length feature movie consisting of only stand-up comedy.
 The double album Wanted: Live in Concert was recorded at other dates during the same tour, and features much of the same material included in the film.